RoxyBoxxy/NeosX/README.md

 A simple app i am making to see who is on and where in neos without loading up the game

+## Security

+This tool stores you token and userid into localstorage this means we dont need to save your email and password.

+The only time your password and email are sent is to collect your token from the Neos API using https, meaning its encripted from you to Neos.

+No 3rd party API modules are used nor any servers.

+If you have a security consern feel free to post in the Issues tab

 ## To Use

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: